Provide a convenient shopping experience online for pet owners

 Chief Executive Officer and Managing Director at Greencross Limited

-“Our online sales tripled almost overnight, but we didn’t have the fulfilment network to handle the sudden increase in demand for deliveries,” says Wahby.
-“We decided to use our 250 shops as fulfilment centres and offer same-day delivery to customers.”
+“Our online sales tripled almost overnight, but we didn’t have the fulfillment network to handle the sudden increase in demand for deliveries,” says Wahby.
+“We decided to use our 250 stores as fulfillment centers and offer same-day delivery to customers.”

-The approach was a success and it set Petbarn up for a bright future post-pandemic.
-“Same-day deliveries are now a significant part of our online business and that number is growing quickly,” says Wahby.
+The approach was a success, and it set Petbarn up for a bright future post-pandemic.
+“Same-day deliveries are now a significant part of our online business, and that number is growing rapidly,” says Wahby.

 Petbarn used the same staged approach to release its new live chat feature during the pandemic.
 By carefully controlling audience exposure, the team made sure volumes were manageable as the company ramped up staffing.
 Now, live chat is central to Petbarn’s customer service model.
 It has even earned a 92% positive rating from customers—a testament to the company’s careful, measured approach and commitment to delivering on its promises.